OnkarRuikar/markdownlint-rule-search-replace/README.md

   - `name`: name of the definition
   - `message`: corresponding message
   - `search`: text to search
-  - `search_pattern`: regex pattern to search.
+  - `searchPattern`: regex pattern to search.
 Include flags as well, as if you are defining a regex literal in JavaScript, e.g. `/http/g`.
   - `replace`: The replacement string, e.g. `https`.
-Regex properties like `$1` can be used if `search_pattern` is being used.
+Regex properties like `$1` can be used if `searchPattern` is being used.
-  - `skip_code`: Optional.
+  - `skipCode`: Optional.
 All code(inline and block), which is inside backticks, will be skipped.

-Note, `search` and `search_pattern` are interchangeable.
+Note, `search` and `searchPattern` are interchangeable.
 The property `search` is used if both are supplied.

 ### Disable rule options